b-asic-eda/b-asic/legacy/README.md

 # Legacy files

-This folder contains currently unused code that is kept for acedemic purposes, or to be used as a refererence for future development.
+This folder contains currently unused code that is kept for academic purposes, or to be used as a reference for future development.

 ## simulation_oop